Revisiting Process versus Product Metrics: a Large Scale Analysis: Methods

 \subsection{Evaluation Criteria}

 In this section, we introduce the following 6 evaluation measures used in this study to evaluate the performance of machine learning models.
 Based on the results of the defect predictor, humans read the code in order of what the learner says is most defective.
-During that process, they find true negative, false negative, false positive, and true positive (labeled TN, FN, FP, TP respectively) reports from the learner.
+During that process, they find true negative, false negative, false positive, and true positive (labeled TN, FN, FP, TP, respectively) reports from the learner.

-\textbf{Recall:} This is the proportion of inspected defective changes among all the actual defective changes; i.e. TP/(TP+FN).
-Recall is used in many previous studies~\cite{kamei2012large,Tu18Tuning,yang2016effort,yang2017tlel,xia2016collective,yang2015deep}.
-When recall is maximal, we are finding all the target class.
+\textbf{Recall:} This is the proportion of inspected defective changes among all the actual defective changes; i.e., TP/(TP+FN).
+Recall is used in many previous studies~\cite{kamei2012large, Tu18Tuning, yang2016effort, yang2017tlel, xia2016collective, yang2015deep}.
+When recall is maximal, we are finding all the target class items.
 Hence we say that {\em larger} recalls are {\em better}.

-\textbf{Precision:} This is the proportion of inspected defective changes among all the inspected changes; i.e. TP/(TP+FP).
+\textbf{Precision:} This is the proportion of inspected defective changes among all the inspected changes; i.e., TP/(TP+FP).
 When precision is maximal, all the reports of defect modules are actually buggy (so the users waste no time looking at results that do not matter to them).
-Hence we say that {\em larger} precisions are {\em better}.
+Hence we say that {\em larger} precision is {\em better}.

-\textbf{Pf:} This is the proportion of all suggested defective changes which are not actual defective changes divided by everything that is not actually defective; i.e. FP/(FP+TN).
+\textbf{Pf:} This is the proportion of all suggested defective changes that are not actual defective changes divided by everything that is not actually defective; i.e., FP/(FP+TN).
 A high {\em pf} suggests developers will be inspecting code that is not buggy.
 Hence we say that {\em smaller} false alarms are {\em better}.

 \textbf{Popt20:} A good defect predictor lets programmers find the most bugs after reading the least amount of code\cite{Arisholm:2006}. {\bf Popt20} models that criteria.
-Assuming developers are inspecting the code in the order proposed by the learner, it reports what percent of the bugs are found in the first 20\% of the code.
+First, we divide the test data into (a) those that are predicted to be defective and (b)~those that are not.
+Second, we sorted the sets (a,b) on LOC.
+Third, we returned the test in the order sorted (a) followed by sorted (b).
+Within that sort, we then report the percent of actual bugs found by inspecting the first 20\% of the code (measured in terms of LOC).
 We say that {\em larger} Popt20 values are {\em better}.